nixphp/framework/docs/pages/views.md

-PHPico comes with a lightweight native view system.
+NixPHP comes with a lightweight native view system.
 It provides simple template inheritance, layout usage, and reusable content blocks — without needing a heavy engine like Blade or Twig.

 ## Rendering a View